This article applies to:

 If another process on the Tobii Pro Lab computer is already using port 8080, then configure Tobii Pro Lab to use another port by launching it from the command line with the option Api.Server.Port = PORT_NUMBER.
 For example, to specify port 3785, enter the following from a Windows command prompt:

-Note that the command line solution must be used every time that Tobii Pro Lab is launched if you want to change the Tobii Pro Lab port; it only sets the port number for the current Tobii Pro Lab session.
+NOTE: The command line solution must be used every time that Tobii Pro Lab is launched if you want to change the Tobii Pro Lab port; it only sets the port number for the current Tobii Pro Lab session.
 You can also configure a Tobii Pro Lab shortcut to use a specified port (avoiding the need for command prompt) by putting the Api.Server.Port = PORT_NUMBER at the end of the Target Path.